Flixton, Greater Manchester: Civic history

 In 1841 Davyhulme, Flixton and Urmston became part of the Chorlton Poor Law Union, until 1849 when, with Stretford, it was transferred to Barton upon Irwell Poor Law Union.
 An 1894 Act of Parliament created urban and rural district councils, and along with Carrington, Davyhulme, Dunham Massey, Hale, Partington, Timperley and Warburton, Flixton became part of Barton upon Irwell Rural District (Urmston gained an urban district council).
 Land was exchanged between Flixton and Irlam Urban District and Barton Moss civil parish.
 A further exchange of land occurred in 1920, with Carrington civil parish.
 In 1933 the civil parish became a part of Urmston Urban District.
+In 1951 the parish had a population of 14,678.
+On 1 April 1974 the parish was abolished.

 Political representation

 From 1918 to 1950 Flixton was a part of the Stretford Division of Lancashire and from 1950 to 1983 a part of the borough constituency of Stretford.
 From 1983 to 1997 it was included in the new constituency of Davyhulme and represented by the Conservative Party MP Winston Spencer-Churchill, grandson of Winston Churchill.
 The Davyhulme constituency was replaced in 1997 by Stretford and Urmston, whose first MP was Labour's Beverley Hughes.
 She won the 1997 General Election with 58.5 per cent of the vote, against the Conservatives' John Gregory with 30.5 per cent.
 She was replaced in 2010 by Kate Green, who won 48.6 per cent of the vote, compared to the Conservatives' Alex Williams with 28.7 per cent.
 The Liberal Democrats gained 16.9 per cent of the vote.
+In 2022, Green resigned after being nominated deputy mayor of Greater Manchester; her successor was Andrew Western, who won the by-election with a majority of 9,906, representing a swing of 11% from the Conservatives.

 Flixton elects three councillors to Trafford Council; as of the 2019 local election, two seats are held by the Labour Party and one by the Conservative Party.